-across different types of media.
-The first fusion layer generates a single score from each media type if its multiple instances are available.
+In this paper, we match each face media (image, video, 3D model, sketch, or demographic information) of a probe collection to the gallery and combine the scores using score level fusion.
+Specifically, score level fusion takes place in two different layers: (i) fusion within one type of media, and (ii) fusion across different types of media.
+The first fusion layer generates a single score from each media type if multiple instances are available.
 For example, matching scores from multiple images or multiple video frames can be fused to get a single score.
 Additionally, if multiple video clips are available, matching scores of individual video clips can also be fused.
-Score fusion within the ith face media can be generally formulated as where s_i is a single matching score based on n instances of the ith face media type; $\mathfrak{F}(\cdot)$ is a score level fusion rule; we use the sum rule, 15 e.g., $s=\frac{1}{n}\sum s{i,n}$, that has been found to be quite effective in practice [18].
-Given the match score of each face media type, the next fusion step involves fusing the scores across different types of face media.
+Score fusion within the ith face media can generally be formulated as where s_i is a single match score based on n instances of the ith face media type; $\mathfrak{F}(\cdot)$ is a score level fusion rule; we use the sum rule, e.g., $s=\frac{1}{n}\sum s{i,n}$, which has been found to be quite effective in practice [16].
+Note that the sum and mean rules are equivalent, but we use the terms mean and sum for situations when normalization by the number of scores is and is not necessary, respectively.
+Given a match score for each face media type, the next fusion step involves fusing the scores across different types of face media.
 Again, the sum rule is used and found to work very well in our experiments; however, as shown in Fig. 8, face media for a person of interest can be of different quality.
 For example, a 3D face model can be corrupted due to inaccurate localization of facial landmarks.
-As a result, matching scores calculated from individual media source may have different degrees of confidence.
+As a result, match scores calculated from individual media sources may have different degrees of confidence.